swissmanu/mse-paper-rxjs-debugger/content/supplementary-material.md

 # Introduction

-This document complements the research paper "Debugging Support for Reactive Programming: Feasibility of a Ready-to-hand Debugger for RxJS" during the double-blind review process.
+This document complements the research paper "Debugging Support for Reactive Programming: Feasibility of a Ready-to-hand Debugger for RxJS".

 \pagebreak